reduxjs/redux-toolkit/etc/redux-toolkit.api.md

 export { createSelector }

-// Warning: (ae-missing-release-tag) "createSerializableStateInvariantMiddleware" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function createSerializableStateInvariantMiddleware(options?: SerializableStateInvariantMiddlewareOptions): Middleware;

-// Warning: (ae-missing-release-tag) "createSlice" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function createSlice<State, CaseReducers extends SliceCaseReducerDefinitions<State, CaseReducers>>(options: CreateSliceOptions<State, CaseReducers>): Slice<State, CaseReducers>;

 // @public
 export interface CreateSliceOptions<State = any, CR extends SliceCaseReducerDefinitions<State, any> = SliceCaseReducerDefinitions<State, any>> {
-    // Warning: (ae-forgotten-export) The symbol "NoInfer" needs to be exported by the entry point index.d.ts extraReducers?: CaseReducers<NoInfer<State>, any> | ((builder: ActionReducerMapBuilder<NoInfer<State>>) => void);
+    extraReducers?: CaseReducers<NoInfer<State>, any> | ((builder: ActionReducerMapBuilder<NoInfer<State>>) => void);
     initialState: State;
     name: string;
     reducers: CR;
 }

-// Warning: (ae-missing-release-tag) "EnhancedStore" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface EnhancedStore<S = any, A extends Action = AnyAction> extends Store<S, A> {
     // (undocumented)
     dispatch: ThunkDispatch<S, any, A>;
 }

-// Warning: (ae-forgotten-export) The symbol "NonSerializableValue" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "findNonSerializableValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function findNonSerializableValue(value: unknown, path?: ReadonlyArray<string>, isSerializable?: (value: unknown) => boolean, getEntries?: (value: unknown) => [string, any][]): NonSerializableValue | false;

-// Warning: (ae-forgotten-export) The symbol "GetDefaultMiddlewareOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getDefaultMiddleware" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getDefaultMiddleware<S = any>(options?: GetDefaultMiddlewareOptions): Middleware<{}, S>[];

-// Warning: (ae-missing-release-tag) "getType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getType<T extends string>(actionCreator: PayloadActionCreator<any, T>): T;

-// Warning: (ae-missing-release-tag) "isPlain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function isPlain(val: any): boolean;